Nubicola/aucutter/README.md

 WS Burroughs, **The Job**

 This is a basic script to cut up and merge 3 audio files.
 The volume is normalized across all three.
-Now and then there are reversals of the audio segment, and now and a segment will be slowed down or sped up.
+Now and then there are reversals of the audio segment.

 Dependencies: pydub